BC Žalgiris: 2024–25

-Žalgiris started the new season strong - lead by Francsico, also by the rapidly improving Giedraitis, stronger games from Sirvydis and Brazdeikis - Žalgirs started the Euroleague season with a 6-1 record - including wins over Barcelona, a 27 point comeback against Armani in Milano, Zvezda and Monaco - even without Wallace (who left Žalgiris due to personal reasons after just two Euroleague games and was later bought out by Galatasaray).
+Žalgiris started the new season strong - led by Francsico, also by the rapidly improving Giedraitis, stronger games from Sirvydis and Brazdeikis - Žalgirs started the Euroleague season with a 6–1 record - including wins over Barcelona, a 27-point comeback against Armani in Milano, Zvezda and Monaco - even without Wallace (who left Žalgiris due to personal reasons after just two Euroleague games and was later bought out by Galatasaray).
 Things were only looking up, as Žalgiris signed guard Lonnie Walker IV, a huge free agent even in the NBA, with many predicting that Žalgiris may even fight for the home-court advantage in the Euroleague.
-The move, however, greatly backfired for Žalgiris - Žalgiris went just 6-13 with Walker at the team.
+The move, however, greatly backfired for Žalgiris - Žalgiris went just 6–13 with Walker at the team.
 Walker was bought out at the end of February, 2025, by the NBA's Philadelphia 76ers.
 Both Žalgiris and coach Trinchieri, who constantly clashed with the journalists, were criticized by the media, for the team's lack of identity, strange rotations (including benching of both Sirvydis and Brazdeikis in multiple games), lack of strong center as both Birutis and Dunston rarely performed up to expectations, and greatly relying the team's offense on either Walker, or Francisco.
 Manek and Mitchell also had struggles, with both falling out of the Žalgiris rotation by the middle of the year, with Manek and Dimša (who was out injured since the summer, but had recovered by the spring time) leaving Žalgiris in April.
 Even new signing, point guard Isaiah Wong, who sparked Žalgiris in some wins, saw rare playing time under Trinchieri.
-While Žalgiris still made a push for the Play-In tournament, a 1-4 finish saw Žalgiris finishing the Euroleague with a heavily disappointing 15-19 record and out of the playoffs entirely.
+While Žalgiris still made a push for the Play-In tournament, a 1-4 finish saw Žalgiris finishing the Euroleague with a heavily disappointing 15–19 record and out of the playoffs entirely.

 In the King Mindaugas Cup, Žalgiris defeated BC Šiauliai in the quarterfinals, and in the Final Four tournament, held in Vilnius, 7-bet Lietkabelis in the semifinals.
-In the finals, Žalgirs faced off surprise team BC Neptūnas, who had eliminated both hosts Rytas and Wolves-Twinsbet in the previous rounds. Žalgiris, erasing a double-digit deficit, defeated Neptūnas 91-89 in the finals, in a thriller to win the tournament, with Brazdeikis being named the MVP of the tournament.
+In the finals, Žalgirs faced off surprise team BC Neptūnas, who had eliminated both hosts Rytas and Wolves-Twinsbet in the previous rounds. Žalgiris, erasing a double-digit deficit, defeated Neptūnas 91–89 in the finals, in a thriller to win the tournament, with Brazdeikis being named the MVP of the tournament.

-In the LKL, Žalgiris dominated the regular season with a 34-2 record, a 30 game winning streak to close out the regular season, and five wins above rivals and reigning LKL champions BC Rytas.
-In the playoffs, Žalgiris beat, this time convincingly, Neptūnas 2-0 in the quarterfinals, and CBet Jonava 3-0 in the semifinals, to reach the LKL finals against Rytas.
+In the LKL, Žalgiris dominated the regular season with a 34–2 record, a 30-game winning streak to close out the regular season, and five wins above rivals and reigning LKL champions BC Rytas.
+In the playoffs, Žalgiris beat, this time convincingly, Neptūnas 2–0 in the quarterfinals, and CBet Jonava 3–0 in the semifinals, to reach the LKL finals against Rytas.